Ash-Tao/Climate_Analysis_APP/README.md

 * Link Python to the database by creating an SQLAlchemy session.<br/>
 <br/>

-## Step 1 - Climate Analysis and Exploration
 ### Task 1 - Precipitation Analysis

 * Finding the most recent date in the data set.<br/>